petr00101101/test-game/mobile_app/readme.txt

 iCHAT app works as an instant exchanging of texts.
 One of the main feature of app is that while texting it provide users with the two choices of mode that is handwritting and keyboard.
+After detecting the changes application speaks the message.